MohamedAbdulsalam96/MohamedAbdulsalam96/README.md

 **About.. 👋**

-I'm a highly skilled and result-oriented professional with extensive experience in ERP Systems Development, Frappe Apps Development, Project Management, and Technical Development.
+I'm a highly skilled and result-oriented professional with extensive experience in ERP Systems implementation, Frappe Apps Development, Project Management, and Technical Development.
 I leverage my strong analytical skills, technical expertise, and comprehensive understanding of ERP needs to deliver exceptional client solutions.

 **Key Strengths:**